Skip to article frontmatterSkip to article content

 Seasonality

-• We know that we can remove seaonality with a difference with lag 4.
+• We know that we can remove seasonality with a difference with lag 4.

 • But we could also explicitly model seasonality as its own ARMA process.